Venzon/ChillDevViewHelpersBundle/Resources/doc/configuration.md

 ## &lt;link&gt;

-`<link>` tag helper configuration allows you to define initial references that will be applied to helper on each site:
+`&lt;link&gt;` tag helper configuration allows you to define initial references that will be applied to helper on each site:

 ```yaml
 chilldev_viewhelpers: